Drop off your CV

 Indeed, while many women are confident in their ability to negotiate generally, and to negotiate pay increases on others’ behalf, women expend a great deal of energy considering whether their own case was watertight.

 Often, when women spoke for their own benefit, they were unsure of the rules of negotiation or the parameters of success.

 According to a recent National Bureau of Economic Research working paper, women consistently rated their performance lower than men did, even though both groups had the same average score.
 Where men on average gave themselves a 61 out of 100, women gave themselves a 46 out of 100.
 Even when told that an employer would use their self-evaluation to decide whether to hire them and what to pay them, women still self-promoted less than men.

-In order to combat this issue, organisations must clarify procedures in which promotion and pay raise are discussed.
+In order to combat this issue, organizations must clarify procedures in which promotion and pay raise are discussed.
 This may require internal training or a greater focus on staff progression.
-The solution to internalised bias lies in changing the environment rather than women themselves.
+The solution to internalized bias lies in changing the environment rather than women themselves.

 Alongside the idea of making one’s passion their career - why is there a significant lack of women making a career in STEM their passion?

 Despite a 10% growth in the number of women studying at university (46% in 1985 to 56% in 2017) Gender equality in the workplace still prevails.
 This labor gender gap is especially acute in professions that tend to be male dominated, with a high technological and mathematical component - STEM.